 - 1 lime (juice and zest)

-- 2 tbsp coconut oil refined or unrefined (see note)
+- 2 tablespoon coconut oil refined or unrefined (see note)

-- 1/4 tsp salt plus additional for serving
+- ¼ teaspoon salt plus additional for serving

 - Zest and juice the lime before turning on the stove because the process goes quickly once it starts.